Education

 Tanzania

 Also, Tanzania has a vast diversity of animal wildlife, and the world’s largest population of lions.
-Naturally the economy of the country thrives on wildlife tourism, and is a famous safari destination.
+Naturally the economy of the country thrives on wildlife tourism; and as such is a famous safari destination.

 Some of the notable tourist centers of Tanzania include: